Jump ahead to:

 Mackie ProFXv3 Series 6-Channel Professional Mixer

-If you’re looking for a mixer that is going to deliver on versatility and sound quality, you’re not going to find anything much better than this.
-Record alongside a pre-recorded track or go live but what’s even more impressive is the super clear sound you will get from the 24 bit/192kHz quality that this piece of equipment offers.
+If you’re looking for a mixer that will deliver on versatility and sound quality, you’re not going to find anything much better than this.
+Record alongside a pre-recorded track or go live, but what’s even more impressive is the super clear sound you will get from the 24 bit/192kHz quality that this piece of equipment offers.

 RME Audio Interface (BabyFacePro)

 - Includes: 4 x Analog I/O, 2 x Phones Output, 1 x ADAT I/O, 1 x MIDI I/O, USB 2.
 0, TotalMix FX, Class Compliant Mode, 2 x Line/Instrument Input